Skip to content

 — 1 Timothy 6:10

 As you can see, money is not the root of all evil.
-The Bible actually says that the love of money is the root of all evil.
+The Bible actually says that the love of money is a root of all evil.

 Money is Neutral